 Have you ever tried starting your car and it just wouldn’t turn over no matter how many times you hit the gas?
 You might have assumed your battery was dead, but in reality, it’s fine.
 There could be other causes why your vehicle won’t start even with a functioning battery, including:

-In this blog post, we’ll look at seven potential causes of a car is completely dead even though its battery remains healthy.
+In this blog post, we’ll look at seven potential causes of a car being completely dead even though its battery remains healthy.

 If your car’s battery appears to be fully charged but the electrical system appears to be malfunctioning, this may indicate a blown fuse, loose battery terminal, faulty wiring, an alternator that won’t start, an ignition switch that won’t engage, and corrosion in the wiring.